 Public interest litigation (PIL) filed in J&K High Court on Interest-free banking has once again raised a debate that one thought has gone into the cold bag.
-Dr. Subramaniam Swami, who had filed a PIL when Kerala Government owned Kerala State Industrial Development Corporation (KSIDC) had decided to start an NBFC in 2009, has once again threatened to file a complaint should Islamic banking be permitted in the country.
+Dr. Subramaniam Swami, who had filed a PIL when Kerala Government-owned Kerala State Industrial Development Corporation (KSIDC) had decided to start an NBFC in 2009, has once again threatened to file a complaint should Islamic banking be permitted in the the the country.

 It is another matter that Dr. Swami had badly lost all his arguments in the High Court of Kerala against the Government’s decision to start an NBFC working on Shariah compliance principles.
 We will come to that case a little later but first, let us start with what this Islamic banking is about and where it is practiced.
 We will also touch on its scope in the Indian financial system and the Reserve Bank of India’s position on the same.

 Interest-free banking is known by various nomenclatures such as Islamic Banking, Shariah Banking, Ethical Banking, PLS Banking, Participatory Banking, etc. Countries use nomenclatures that suit their domestic environment while also providing an additional opportunity to mobilize savings from people hitherto hesitating to join mainstream finance or attract finance and investment from oil and gas-rich GCC, which is the core supplier of additional liquidity to the global financial system.